ntquoctien/FastFoodOnline/README.md

 ## Docker Compose Setup

-You can spin up the complete stack (frontend + backend + admin + MongoDB) with Docker:
+You can spin up the complete stack (frontend + backend + admin) with Docker.
+MongoDB is expected to run on MongoDB Atlas (or another managed instance) via the connection string in `backend/.env`.

 1. Build và chạy toàn bộ dịch vụ:
    ```bash